We have updated our Privacy Policy. Please review to learn more. By continuing to use our services, you agree to these updates.

 U.S. Air Force Capt.
 Jennifer Sawyer, flight nurse assigned to the 315th Aeromedical Evacuation Squadron, walks up the cargo ramp of a C-17 Globemaster III at Joint Base Charleston, South Carolina.
 (U.S. Air Force/Senior Airman Rachel Pakenas)

 Military nurses earn an average of $70,559 annually.
-The salary range is $58K to $103K.
-There are also paid bonuses for military nursing specifically – each branch has different bonuses, but the average amount is estimated at $22K annually.
+The salary range is $58,000 to $103,000.
+There are also paid bonuses for military nursing specifically.
+Each branch has different bonuses, but the average amount is estimated at $22,000 annually.
 Accession bonuses, granted when a new nurse joins the military, are also offered and vary in amount.

 4. Vacation

 Military nurses are granted 30 paid vacation days per year.
-This is 20 more than what civilian Registered Nurses are granted.
+This is more generous than what civilian registered nurses typically are granted.

 The travel, congruent with a career as a military nurse, is what makes the job so fun.
 Positions across the country and around the world are available across the military branches, and nurses receive free or discounted air travel.
-Active duty, retirees and their families can take advantage of Space-A travel, free flights around the globe when space is available on military aircraft.
-Put those 30 days off to good use!
+Active-duty service members, retirees, and their families can take advantage of Space-A travel.
+Put those 30 days off to good use.

-Pre-COVID, there was already a huge shortage of nurses – the US needed approximately 200,000 more in order to accommodate hospitals.
-Now, in the midst of the pandemic, the U.S. healthcare system needs nurses more than ever.
+Pre-COVID, there was already a huge shortage of nurses—the United States needed approximately 200,000 more in order to accommodate hospitals.
+Now, in the midst of the pandemic, the U.S. health-care system needs nurses more than ever.

-With so many vaccines to give and patients to take care of, Registered Nurses are the second most “in-demand” professionals today.
+With so many vaccines to give and patients to take care of, registered nurses are among the most in-demand professionals today.
 Subsequently, nurses are needed almost everywhere; job options are endless after service.

 8. Vaccinations